joashgobin/cs/content/software_engineering/software_quality/functional_and_non-functional_requirements.md

 Requirements are the features that a software application or system delivers on.
 There are two kinds of requirements:
 - functional requirements - these are what the program does.
 - non-functional requirements - these dictate the manner in which the program delivers on the functional requirements.
-Non-functional requirements are also referred as acceptance criteria.

 ## Functional requirements
 Our primary goal in making software is to ensure that it does what we promised that it would do.